 What does a high stall converter do?

 Some people believe that "stall" means the car won't start moving until the engine reaches that particular RPM, and that isn't even close to being true.
 Most street performance cars running your typical "performance" cam should be running a stall converter in the 2,800 - 3,000 RPM area.
 For hotter cars (street/strip) with bigger cams, etc. then a converter in the 3,000 - 3,500 RPM is more suited.
-For mild performance cars with something like a 350 HP engine, a 2,200 - 2,400 stall is about right.
-The basic rule of thumb is; if your engine "comes alive" at say, 3,500 RPM, then you want a stall converter with about 3,500 of stall to it.
-Most people tend to over cam their cars... and those same people also tend to under stall converter their cars too, which REALLY makes it a complete mess, and want to push through the brakes and surge/buck a lot.
+For mild-performance cars with something like a 350 HP engine, a 2,200 - 2,400 stall is about right.
+The basic rule of thumb is; that if your engine "comes alive" at say, 3,500 RPM, then you want a stall converter with about 3,500 of stall to it.
+Most people tend to over-camer their cars... and those same people also tend to under-stall converter their cars, which makes them a complete mess, and want to push through the brakes and surge/buck a lot.

-Big thing is matching stall to your cam.
-If it requires a 3000 stall or 3600 we can not tune a cam to run, idle etc without it.
+The big thing is matching the stall to your cam.
+If it requires a 3000 stall or 3600 we can not tune a cam to run, idle, etc without it.
 Plain and Simple!

-Lot of the this was found in the article below.
+A lot of this was found in the article below.